Black Women Picking Up Firearms For Self-Defense

 Philip Smith founded the National African American Gun Association in 2012 during Black History Month to spread the word that gun ownership was not something reserved for whites.
 He figured it would ultimately attract about 300 members, a number achieved in its first month.
 It now boasts 20,000 members in 30 chapters across the country.

 “I thought it would be the brothers joining,” Smith said.
-But instead, he found something surprising — more black women joining, most of them expressing concerns about living either alone or as single parents and wanting to protect themselves and their homes.
+Instead, he found something surprising — more black women joining, most of them expressing concerns about living either alone or as single parents and wanting to protect themselves and their homes.

 In recent months, he said politics also have emerged as a reason why he finds more blacks interested in becoming gun owners.